 A self-confessed Anglophile due to her years in London, Lyn’s other interests include travel, history, singing with USC/A’s Masterworks Chorale, her Lhasa Apso girl, gardening, and her new home in Aiken.
 Sewing and needlework have also been lifelong interests.

-Judy Strogonoff started working at Covenant in June of 2002.
+Judy Strogonoff has been serving Covenant since June of 2002.
 She loves working with and for the wonderful members and staff at Covenant.
-She graduated from Augusta Technical College and earned a Diploma in Secretarial Science in 1996.
+She attended Augusta Technical College and earned a Diploma in Secretarial Science in 1996.

 Judy lives in Grovetown with her husband, Don.
-They have two adult children—Alexandria, who is married and currently lives in Nevada, and Daniel, who lives in Augusta.
-She and her husband love and spoil their two pets, Faith (a Doberman), Hope (an Australian Shepherd).
-Judy’s other interests are: spending time with family, reading, and traveling whenever possible.
+They have two adult children—Alexandria, who currently lives overseas with her husband, Cristian; and Daniel, who lives in Augusta with his wife, Michelle.
+Judy and Don enjoy spoiling their granddaughter, Klarisa and their two dogs.
+Judy’s other interests are spending time with family, reading, and traveling whenever possible.

 Karla graduated from Louisville Presbyterian Theological Seminary where she earned both a Master of Divinity and a Master of Arts in Marriage and Family Therapy, which informs her work as a Licensed Marriage and Family Therapist in private practice and in her role as Parish Associate at Covenant.
 While much of her time during the week is spent in clinical sessions, Karla enjoys facilitating the Bible Study and discussion of the Koinonia (Greek word for fellowship and community) Sunday School class, providing pastoral care and support to the congregation, leading a regular Taizé prayer service, and helping out wherever needed.
 She is also involved in the work and mission of Northeast Georgia Presbytery through service on numerous committees and commissions.